-On May 23, 1863, the well-to-do son of a merchant was the driving force behind the foundation of the General German Workers' Association (ADAV) in Leipzig.
-Now, 150 years later, Lassalle is considered the founder of what in the 19th century became known as the Social Democratic Party of Germany (SPD).
-One of the few parties that is actually older is the Republican Party of Abraham Lincoln in the United States, which was founded nine years earlier in 1854.
+On May 23, 1863, Ferdinand Lassalle, the well-to-do son of a merchant was the driving force behind the foundation of the General German Workers' Association (ADAV) in Leipzig, the precursor of what in the 19th century became known as the Social Democratic Party of Germany.
+At that time, more than half of the citizens in the country were illiterate.
+Free elections and anonymous ballots had yet to come.

 Persecution led to radicalization within certain elements of the party.
-Larger numbers of social democrats began adopting the tenets of revolutionary Marxism, which foresaw the collapse of ruling capitalist structures and their replacement in a property-less and politically classless society.
+Larger numbers of Social Democrats began adopting the tenets of revolutionary Marxism, which foresaw the collapse of ruling capitalist structures and their replacement in a propertyless and politically classless society.

-By the end of World War I in November 1918, that philosophical crack had led inexorably toward a political schism, splitting the workers' movement into reformist and revolutionary factions.
+By the end of World War I in November 1918, that philosophical crack had led inexorably toward a political schism, splitting the movement into reformist and revolutionary factions.

 Still, all 94 SPD parliamentarians voted against Hitler's "Enabling Act of 1933," a law that replaced democracy in Germany in favor of Hitler's despotism.

 In the Godesberg Program of 1959, the party embraced the market economy — albeit one girded with strong social security mechanisms.

-In 1966, with the beginning of the grand coalition between the SPD and its traditional center-right rival, the Christian Democratic Union (CDU), a decade of post-war development shaped by the SPD had arrived.
-Where SPD politicians of various generations had previously anchored their policies on women's suffrage, eight-hour workdays and support for trade unions, in 1969, German Chancellor and SPD chairman Willy Brandt set his attention to peace and reconciliation with the socialist states of Eastern Europe.
+In 1966, with the beginning of the grand coalition between the SPD and its traditional center-right rival, the Christian Democratic Union (CDU), a decade of postwar development shaped by the SPD began.
+Where SPD politicians of various generations had previously anchored their policies on women's suffrage, eight-hour workdays, and support for trade unions, in 1969, German Chancellor and SPD chairman Willy Brandt set his attention to peace and reconciliation with the socialist states of Eastern Europe.

 In kneeling, Brandt became a symbol of German remorse and the most recognizable SPD politician worldwide